 For over a decade, Tim has been managing the analog and digital media archives of film and video production studios, large and small.
 Once one of Northern Light's acclaimed and award-winning projects is completed, Tim meticulously cataloges and archives the assets in Northern Light's state-of-the-art, secure data storage system.
 When he’s not knee-deep in metadata, Tim can also be found in an editing suite.
 He's contributed to Northern Light programs such as Watkins Glen State Park, the Tennessee State Museum, and the Lincoln Institute of Land Policy.
-Outside of the office, he enjoys badminton, windsurfing, and long walks in the park.
+Outside of work, he enjoys badminton, windsurfing, and long walks in the park.

 Glenn has worked on a multitude of interesting live and post-production projects for more than twenty years.
 In 2016, he joined the Northern Light editorial team.
 Prior to that, he was an Editor at American Experience at WGBH Boston, where he worked on programs like the Emmy award-winning "JFK."
 His projects with Northern Light include telling the heartbreaking stories of First Nation Canadians, celebrating the contributions of U.S. military members, and The Last Speech, a documentary film centered around the last major speech John F. Kennedy gave before his assassination.